Nikita-git-mouse/To-Do_List/README.md

-# interner_shop_node_express_react_psql
+  # TO DO on Node-express and psql in database role
-This project about internet shop on express without front-end...or..who knows
+This project about internet check-list on express without front-end...or..who knows